Air Fryer Baked Potato Recipe

 The best Air Fryer Baked Potato recipe!
 This easy cooking method makes perfect baked potatoes with fluffy insides and crispy skins.
 Serve them as a side dish or load them up with toppings to make them a meal.

 Air fryer baked potatoes, where have you been all my life?
-While I am still a huge fan of the ease of Instant Pot Baked Potatoes and oven baked potatoes are always a trusty standby, you just can’t beat the extra crispy skins of air fryer baked potatoes.
+While I am still a huge fan of the ease of Instant Pot Baked Potatoes, Crock Pot Baked Potatoes and oven baked potatoes are always a trusty standby, you just can’t beat the extra crispy skins of air fryer baked potatoes.

 Since an air fryer cooks by circulating hot air around the food in the basket, it is amazing at crisping up everything from Air Fryer Broccoli to Air Fryer Sweet Potato Fries and Air Fryer Fried Chicken.
 So it’s no surprise that air fryer potatoes have the crispiest skins around.